-15 Fun Things to do in Newquay
+Best things to do in Newquay

 Take a surf lesson

-This was always going to be top of a what to do in Newquay list.
-Surfing is what Newquay thrives on; its wild Atlantic waves are as impressive as those that you would find in California or Australia – although the waters are a bit colder!
+Its wild Atlantic waves are as impressive as those that you would find in California or Australia – although the waters are a bit colder!

 Chill out at the harbour